Mathématique: Chapter 58

 Written for violin and piano.

-He could see her accompanist onstage struggle with it, and the bones of Rush’s hands fair vibrated in sympathy.
+He watched her accompanist struggle with it, and the bones of Rush’s hands fair vibrated in sympathy.

 So.
 There was something of her that something of him remembered.

-“Gloria,” he said, experimentally, watching her wave at the crowd as they applauded her.
+“Gloria,” he said experimentally, watching her wave at the crowd as they applauded.
 Her dress red, her hair swept to one side.

 The name brought nothing with it.